-There can be no assurance as to how, in the long term, these and other actions by the U.S. government will affect the liquefficiency tability of the financial and mortgage markets or prepayments on Agency MBS.
-To the extent the financial or mortaged on trespond favorably to any of these actions, such actions do not function as intended, or prepayments increase materially of these actions, our business, results of operations and financial condition may continue to be materially adversely affected.
+There can be no assurance as to how, in the long term, these and other actions by the U.S. government will affect the efficiency, liquidity and stability of the financial and mortgage markets or prepayments on Agency MBS.
+To the extent the financial or mortgage markets do not respond favorably to any of these actions, such actions do not function as intended, or prepayments increase materially as a result of these actions, our business, results of operations and financial condition may continue to be materially adversely affected.